croaky/laptop/learn/books/sw-design/README.md

   resulting in a single deeper decorator instead of multiple shallow ones?
 * Does the functionality need to wrap underlying functionality, or could it be implemented stand-alone?

+### Pass-through variables

+Another form of API duplication is a pass-through variable, which is a variable that is passed through a long chain of methods.

+Pass-through variables add complexity because they force all the intermediate methods to be aware of their existence, even though the methods have no use for the variables.

+Eliminating pass-through variables can be challenging:

+* Store information in a different object, but it may itself be a pass-through variable.
+* Store information in a global variable, which almost always causes other problems,
+* Introduce a context object that stores all the application's global state.
+  There is one context object per instance of the system.